uni-notes/uni-notes/docs/HSS_Electives/IDS/05_Development_Model.md

 - Govts don’t keep education as a point in their agenda
 - Life expectancy: Mental health is often forgotten
 - Electricity consumption as an indicator of development is not ideal, as governments will be incentivized to increase consumption and hence increase CO2
-- Creating more awareness of
+- Creating more awareness about smoking

+## Case Studies